-Serbia: The largest wind farm in Serbia – 158 MW Cibuk 1 officially commissioned14.
-October 2019. / News Serbia Energy
+Serbia: The largest wind farm in Serbia – 158 MW Cibuk 1 officially commissioned, News Serbia Energy

 The largest wind farm in Serbia Cibuk 1, consisting of 57 wind turbines with combined installed capacity of 158 MW, was officially commissioned on 11 October.